mvsanghvi/Lit-Review/Embryology+Somitogenesis/Embryonic Stem Cells.md

 		- Depending on plasticity, i.e. growth or differentiation conditions
 # Derivation
 # Culturing ES Cells
+## Maintaining stem cells in the pluripotent state
+- ES cells require feeder cells for their growth and culture
+- MEFS (mitotically inactivated murine embryonic fibroblasts) are most commonly used as the feeder layer
+### Culturing mESCs
+- Cultured in complete ES medium in presence of a feeder layer of MEFs to maintain undifferentiated state
+- Exogenously added LIF (Leukemia inhibitory factor) also prevent differentiation
+- Routinely passaged every 2-3 days to prevent differentiation
+### Culturing hESCs
+- Culturing requires feeder layers and either:
+	1. Presence of serum
+	2. bFGF (basic fibroblast growth factor) when in the absence of serum
+- Passaged every 4-6 days to prevent differentiation
+### Alternatives to MEFS for mESCs
+### Alternatives to MEFS for hESCs
 # Targeted Differentiation of Stem Cells
 # Summary